ajander/data-analysis-tutorial/outline.md

 ## Using an IDE

-Use VSCode for this part.
+Use VSCode or other IDE for this part.

 ### IDE Basics